-In 1002 Mahmud of Ghazni routed the forces of Jaipal of Kabul, Jaipal's son and successor Anandpal also suffered a crushing defeat at the hands of Mahmud (1009), and died after a few years.
-Anandpal's son Trilochanpal, whose power was now confined only to the salt range, appealed to Samgramaraja (1003 - 28), the king of Kashmir for help against Mahmud.
+In 1002 Mahmud of Ghazni routed the forces of Jaipal of Kabul, Jaipal's son and successorAnandpal also suffered a crushing defeat at the hands of Mahmud (1009), and died after a few years.
+Anandpal'sson Trilochanpal, whose power was now confined only to the salt range, appealed to Samgramaraja (1003-28), the king of Kashmir for help against Mahmud.
 Samgramaraja agreed to help Trilochanpala.
 Provoked by Samgramaraja's conduct, Mahmud decided to invade Kashmir and punish him.
-With this view, he proceeded towards Kashmir, but this expedition ended in failure owing to adverse weather conditions.
-In Sept.
-Oct.
-1021, Mahmud again set out for the invasion of Kashmir, but this time again he could not get any success.
+With this view,he proceeded towards Kashmir, but this expedition failure ended in owing to adverse conditions.InSept.Oct.1021,Mahmud again set out for the invasion of Kashmir, but this time again he could not get any success.
 After these two failures Mahmud abandoned the idea of invading Kashmir.
 When two centuries later Turkish rule was established in India, it did not have any affect on Kashmir.
 Even by the end of 13th Century, when Turks had succeeded in subduing the whole of northern India, they did not turn their attention towards Kashmir.
 And when in the 2nd quarter of 14th century Muslim rule came to be established in Kashmir, it was not the result of foreign invasions but due to the internal conditions prevailing there.